apache/incubator-devlake-website/docs/UserManuals/team-feature-user-guide.md

 b.
 The actual api request.

     i.
-Create the corresponding teams file: teams.csv (Notes: the table header is in capital letters).
+Create the corresponding teams file: teams.csv (Notes: 1.The table table field names should have initial capital letters.
+2.Be careful not to change the file suffix when opening csv files through the tool ).

     ii.
 The corresponding curl command.（Quick copy folder path for macOS, Shortcut option + command + c）